Bird Box (film): Audience viewership

 According to Nielsen, Bird Box was watched by nearly 26 million viewers in its first seven days of release in the United States.
-It also revealed that a significant part of its audience were young – aged 18 to 34 (36%) – female (57%), and either African American (24%) or Latino (22%).
-Netflix also released its own viewing figure that gave a worldwide audience of more than 45 million in seven days, with views defined by the company as the film streaming for over 70 percent of its time.
+It also revealed that a significant part of its audience was young – aged 18 to 34 (36%) – female (57%), and either African American (24%) or Latino (22%).
+Netflix also released its own viewing figure that gave a worldwide audience of more than 45 million in seven days, with views defined by the company as the film streaming for over 70% of its time.
 The viewing figure was claimed to be the best ever for a Netflix film.
 This audience figure released by Netflix was met with skepticism from some analysts, who cited a lack of independent verification of the view count.
 In July 2020, Netflix revealed the film had in-fact been watched by 89 million households over its first four weeks of release, the second-most ever for one of their original films.
 A Barclays study deduced that, had the film received a traditional theatrical release, it would have grossed about $98 million worldwide.
 Bird Box became the most-watched film on Netflix within 28 days of its release, with 282.02 million hours being viewed.
 It retained this position until being displaced by Red Notice in 2021.

 Accolades

+Miscellaneous

+On September 28, 2025, the film was illegally shown by local Brazilian TV station TV Gazeta de Alagoas, a television station in Maceió, Alagoas, Brazil, to fill the programming schedule after the station had lost its TV Globo affiliation the day before and being replaced by TV Globo as an affiliate with TV Asa Branca Alagoas, a brand new station.
+Netflix then proceeded to sue TV Gazeta de Alagoas.

-Bird Box blindfold challenge
+Bird Box challenge

-In Australia, Netflix originally partnered with four Twitch streamers in performing what they called a Bird Box challenge, in which they would play some popular video games while blindfolded.
-However, the challenge became widely mimicked on the Internet by individuals wearing blindfolds while trying to do ordinary activities, causing injuries to some.
-In response, Netflix released several messages over social media advising people not to undertake the challenge or hurt themselves.
-Nevertheless, in January 2019, a 17-year-old girl in a blindfold taking part in the craze drove into oncoming traffic in Utah and crashed her car, prompting state police to issue the same warning as Netflix.
-YouTube has responded to this issue by updating its community guidelines, and warns content creators not to put minors in harmful situations that may lead to injury, including dangerous stunts, dares, or pranks.